-70% In-Class Team Presentations (2-3 depending on client problem) Finals Week: final team presentation 15% Personal Playbook (self created study guide based on course concepts) 15% Class Participation (discussions, workshops) All assignments must be turned in on time.
+70% In-Class Team Presentations (2-3 depending on client problem) In Finals Week you'll give the final team presentation

+15% Personal Playbook (self created study guide based on course concepts)

+15% Class Participation (discussions, workshops)

+All assignments must be turned in on time.
 Late assignment may incur an adjustment.

 Peer Evaluation (adjustment to final grade): At the end of each group assignment, students are required to evaluate the relative performance of all team members.
 If an individual is rated negatively by 2 or more team members, their grade for the assignment may be adjusted downward up to 2 full letter grades.
 If an individual is rated very positively by 2 or more team members, their grade may be adjusted upward.

-Academic Materials + Instructor Info Required Texts:
+Academic Materials + Instructor Info

+Required Texts:

 - Sprint, Jake Knapp

 - Mismatch, Kat Holmes

 - + See Canvas Weekly

 Recommended Texts: